gimmie/plugins/readme.txt

 Adding Gimmie rewards to forum and allow forum user earn points and get real rewards when posting or do actions in board.

+# Installation

+1. Create new directory name `Gimmie` under `Packages` in SMF directory.
+2. Copy all files in this project to that new directory.
+3. Open admin area and packages management
+4. Select `Install Mod` in package list and confirm install by click on `Install Now` again.

 # License
 The MIT License (MIT)